atxtechbro/tech-skills-gym/AmazonQ.md

 - **Clear instructions**: Direct, actionable steps
 - **Purpose explanation**: Why this particular skill matters
 - **Examples**: What success looks like
-- **Scaffolding**: "Offer hints if I get stuck"
+- **Guided practice**: Step-by-step guidance through the process

 ## Case Study: Tmux Learning Path

-My first successful implementation was a tmux learning path that consisted of 14 progressive exercises.
+My first successful implementation was a tmux learning path that consisted of 14 progressive practices.
 What made it effective:

-1. **Natural progression**: Each exercise built on skills from previous ones
+1. **Natural progression**: Each practice built on skills from previous ones
-2. **Focused scope**: Each exercise taught one specific skill or concept
+2. **Focused scope**: Each practice taught one specific skill or concept
-3. **Immediate application**: Hands-on practice reinforced concepts
+3. **Immediate application**: Hands-on repetition reinforced concepts
-4. **Visible progress**: The "Exercise X/14" format provided motivation
+4. **Visible progress**: The "Practice X/14" format provided motivation
 5. **Flexible pacing**: The "press Y to continue" mechanism gave me control

 ## Prompt Engineering Insights